solliancenet/tech-immersion-data-ai/environment-setup/sql-2019/README.md

     GO
     ```

+### Create a copy of the Customer table for each attendee

+Although we are using a single instance of the ContosoAutoDW database for all attendees, each attendee needs their own copy of the `Dimension.Customer` table.
+The name pattern should be `Dimension.Customer_YOUR_UNIQUE_IDENTIFIER`, where `YOUR_UNIQUE_IDENTIFIER` is a value assigned to each attendee that is unique to them.
+Perhaps it is part of their username.

+TODO: Add steps to perform this function.

 ### Connect with Azure Data Studio

 1. On the bottom-left corner of your Windows desktop, locate the search box next to the Start Menu.
 Type **Azure Data Studio**, then select the Azure Data Studio desktop app in the search results.